mikeraab/docker001/Participant-Guide.md

 Now, remove the local image and run the image from the registry

 To do this, you must first remove the stopped container by using its short id, not its name.
-Find the short id.
+Find the short id:

 ```
 $ docker ps -a
 ```

-Copy the short id for the appropriate container, it will be similar to this format: ee31fe1dd8f8 and use the "rm" command to remove the container
+Copy the short id for the appropriate container, it will be similar to this format: ee31fe1dd8f8 and use the "rm" command to remove the container:

 ```
 $ docker rm short_id